unwitting/imageme/README.md

 Think `python -m SimpleHTTPServer` for pictures.

-## Super-duper Easy One-Line Usage
+## Super Duper Easy One Line Usage

 To run the image server on port 8000: